-The urban planning strategies of “filtered permeability” and “fused grid” were implemented in the design of the municipality of Vauban.
-Residents primarily live in co-op buildings, such as the "solar ship", a large area of co-op buildings that run strictly on renewable energy.
+The urban planning strategies of filtered permeability and fused grid were implemented in the design of the municipality of Vauban.
+Residents primarily live in co-op buildings, such as the Sun Ship.

 The radical culture of Vauban has roots in its dramatic history.
-Ironically, Vauban was a military town through WWII and into the early 90’s.
+Ironically, Vauban was a military town through WWII and into the early ’90s.
 When the military left, the vacant buildings were inhabited by squatters.
-These vagabonds eventually organized Forum Vauban, organizing a revolutionary eco-community.
+These people eventually organized Forum Vauban, organizing a revolutionary eco-community.
 Today, Vauban is modern, beautiful, and represents the very cutting edge of sustainable living.

 And, here are the rankings for Green City Times top 10 greenest cities in the world>>>